Arc676/ChatBot/README.md

 - Named after one of Pluto's moons
 - Answers questions with random answers from Cards Against Humanity
 - Pairs with Pluto

+Deimos
+- Reads [Vongsprache](https://github.com/Arc676/Vongsprache) scripts, evaluates them, and replies with the output
+- Requires a `vongsprache` executable in the project root

 System Requirements:
 [Node.js](http://nodejs.org)